Meher Baba at Meher Mount

 “I AM THE HIGHEST OF THE HIGH”

-Meher Baba spent the day relaxed and was described by Filis as being in a playful and jolly mood.
+Meher Baba spent a relaxed day.
+He was described as being in a playful and jolly mood.
 He said to the group,

 “This afternoon, you all have a chance to laugh and feel relaxed.
 Baba also has a chance to relax here for five minutes.
 You had no chance at New York; in Myrtle Beach, little chance; in Los Angeles, none.
 But here today, we feel relaxed, happy.
 I come down to your level so that we can laugh and be free together; but do not forget at the same time that I am the Highest of the High.”